The Complexity of Two-Team Polymatrix Games with Independent Adversaries: Open Problems

 \subsection{Acknowledgements}

 AH and GM were supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00026.
-SGN would like to thank Ioannis Panageas and colleagues at ZIB for discussions pertaining to this project.
+SGN would like to thank Ioannis Panageas and colleagues at the Zuse Institute Berlin (ZIB) for discussions pertaining to this project.

 \DeclareUrlCommand{\Doi}{ } [1]{ \Doi{#1}} [1]{\href{#1}{ \Doi{#1}}}